Score

 FAQ:

-No. Shots always travel straight upward from the ship.
-Mouse input changes the ship's horizontal position and lets a click fire from that current position.
+No. Player shots travel straight upward from the ship.
+Mouse movement changes the ship's horizontal position, and a click fires from wherever the ship is at that moment.

 Glossary: